-Let us begin with reassurance: even if some apps crash after you’ve upgraded your Mac to the latest OS High Sierra, there is still a chance it’s a temporary problem.
+Let us begin with reassurance: even if some apps crash after you’ve upgraded your Mac to the latest OS Mojave, there is still a chance it’s a temporary problem.
 We can’t advise you to wait it out though, because there’s also a chance something went pretty wrong.

 We’ll see what could be the reasons apps don’t work and how to find out if they will.

 One of the reasons your app crashes could be that it’s incompatible with the new OS.
 What it means is that app developers haven’t updated it times to run with the new system requirements.

 If you don’t feel like looking through a nearly endless list of apps and just want to know if the majority of apps are ready for the new macOS, then yes, they are.
 Most popular apps are fully-functional on the new system.
 In case you have doubts, try looking into the About section and see when your app was last updated and to which version.